alphagov/notifications-node-client/DOCUMENTATION.md

 #### Ask recipients to confirm their email address before they can download the file

-This security feature is enabled by default.
-You should use it if you send files that are sensitive - for example, because they contain personal information about your users.

 When a recipient clicks the link in the email you’ve sent them, they have to enter their email address.
 Only someone who knows the recipient’s email address can download the file.

+This security feature is turned on by default.

 ##### Turn off email address check (not recommended)